-Over the past decade, manufacturers have redefined what is possible in Polyethylene, pushing the limits of new polymers, material distribution and cook cycles to to offer unforeseen levels of stiffness and durability
+Over the past decade, manufacturers have redefined what is possible in Polyethylene, pushing the limits of new polymers, material distribution and moulding cycles to offer unforeseen levels of stiffness and durability

 Rotomoulding has traditionally been favoured as a cost-effective way of producing small runs of everything from complex, hollow-form components through to one-piece, larger items such as playground equipment.